davecampbell/davecampbell.github.io/docs/til/posts/whetstone.md

 I have a metal rod-thing that I would use occasionally, but I don't think that was cutting it.  bada-bing.

-So I ran across a virgin whetstone on a basement shelf that I bought on amazon a long time ago maybe thinking then I would learn how to use it, but never did.
-Well that day came.
+So I ran across a virgin whetstone on a basement shelf that I [bought on amazon](https://www.amazon.com/gp/product/B0055B2RGO/) a few years ago maybe thinking then I would learn how to use it, but never did.
+Well that day has come.

 I did some youtube-review on knife sharpening with a whetstone, and it was clear I would need a fixture to hold the whetstone while sharpening, so I made one from spare lumber.

 ![My Whetstone Fixture](https://photos.app.goo.gl/73Uw9MJZkC2SVTK68)

+I can clamp the whole fixture to a countertop and get to honing.

+I pretty much just freestyled it using [this youtube video](https://www.youtube.com/watch?v=xGy4hWO_rTw).

+I have sharper knives now.